 You Should Get Help If

 This is an ongoing problem.
-Though millions of people suffer from bedwetting, only 1 in 12 seeks help for it.
+Though millions of people suffer from bedwetting, only 1 in 12 seek help for it.
 You don't have to be one of those 11 people suffering alone.
 There are ways that you can manage or even stop bedwetting.

 Before you go to the doctor, keep a diary for 2-3 weeks to keep track of your voiding habits.
 The National Association for Incontinence has a downloadable template with the kind of information you should be monitoring.
-You should also be sure to note the number of wet vs dry nights, your quality of sleep, your emotional state, and any other symptoms you're having like night sweats.
+You should also be sure to note the number of wet vs. dry nights, your quality of sleep, your emotional state, and any other symptoms you're having, like night sweats.

 When you do see a doctor, make sure you're direct and tell them that you have a bedwetting issue.
 Break through the embarrassment!
-Otherwise you won't be able to get the help that might make your situation better.
+Otherwise, you won't be able to get the help that might make your situation better.